Welcome to the Lamm Jewish Library of Australia.

-The Lamm Jewish Library of Australia (LJLA) is a unique and significant national Jewish resource centre and community hub.
+The Lamm Jewish Library of Australia (LJLA) is a comprehensive national resource centre and community hub based in Melbourne.

-The State Government under former Premier John Brumby gave its seal of approval for the project in November 2010 when it presented the Zionist council with a one million dollar grant for the expansion of the Makor Jewish Community Library into a national Jewish library.
-The grant was conditional upon matching funds being provided and the generous donation by Mr Rafi Lamm and his parents Dr Danny and Dr Rolene Lamm more than met that condition.
+The Library was established through broad consultation on the long-term needs of our local Jewish community.
+In 2010 the State Government under former Premier John Brumby gave its seal of approval for the project when it presented the community with a $1,000,000 grant for the expansion of the Makor Jewish Community Library into a National Jewish Library.
+The grant was generously supported by a donation from Mr Rafi Lamm and his parents Dr Danny Lamm and Dr Rolene Lamm.

 The Library aims to:

 - Provide access to major collections of Jewish knowledge and research materials

 - Act as an electronic hub for a national network providing connection to Jewish resources across Australia and beyond